suaveolent/ha-hoymiles-wifi/README.md

 ## Known Limitations

-**Update Frequency:** The library may experience limitations in fetching updates, potentially around twice per minute.
+> [!NOTE] > **Update Frequency:** The library may experience limitations in fetching updates, potentially around twice per minute.
 The inverter firmware may enforce a mandatory wait period of approximately 30 seconds between requests.
+> This issue can be identified when the data returned matches the response from the previous request.
+> If you encounter this, you can try the _experimental_ performance data mode.
+(Needs to be enabled on each reboot of the DTU.)

-**Compatibility:** While developed for the HMS-800W-2T inverter, compatibility with other inverters from the series is untested at the time of writing.
+> [!NOTE] > **Compatibility:** While developed for the HMS-800W-2T inverter, compatibility with other inverters from the series is untested at the time of writing.
 Exercise caution and conduct thorough testing if using with different inverter models.

 ## Attribution